towolf/towolf.github.com/docs/PsychGLImageProcessing/PsychVideoSwitcher.markdown

 You can store a configuration file specific to a display screen 'screenid' \(with the numbering as in [Screen](/docs/Screen)\('Screens'\)\).
 The file should have the name SettingsforScreen\_X.mat with X being the screen number, e.g., SettingsforScreen\_0.mat .
-This allows you to store per\-display device settings.
+This allows you to store per-display device settings.
 Alternatively you can store settings in a "global" config file named GlobalSettings.mat if they are not specific to the display.
 The stored mat file should contain up to two variables:

-The variable 'btrr' should store the measured/calibrated BTRR Blue\-To\-Red\-Ratio for yor switcher and display setup.
+The variable 'btrr' should store the measured/calibrated BTRR Blue-To-Red-Ratio for yor switcher and display setup.
 This variable is mandatory.

 The optional variable 'lut' would be a 257 elements double vector of